tifuun/raidoc/doc/pages/github-pages.md

 # Github Pages

 > [INFO]
->
 > This page is about maintaining RAIDOC.
+> It is intended to be useful to anyone who may take over the
+> project after me in the future.

 > [DANGER]
->
-> This page contains elevated quantities of salt
+> This page contains elevated quantities of sodium

 RAIDOC is hosted with github pages.
 Github pages is a service for hosting static HTML sites.